What is a Credit Score & How is a Credit Score Calculated in Canada?

 While you might think that you can handle more credit, statistically speaking, there’s a chance you might not be able to.
 If you are close to maxing out all of your credit cards or your line of credit, it means that you are a higher risk to lenders.
 Higher risk to a lender means that there’s a greater chance that you won’t keep up with your payments.

 Another aspect of this part of your credit score reflects how much of your available credit limits you use on an ongoing basis.
-If you usually use 75% or more of your credit limit on a credit card or line of credit, it will impact your credit score negatively.
-This is because if something were to happen to your income, and you owe over 75% of what the creditors have lent you, you would find yourself struggling to keep up with payments.
+If you usually use 60% or more of your credit limit on a credit card or line of credit, it will impact your credit score negatively.
+This is because if something were to happen to your income and you owe a lot of money, you would find yourself struggling to keep up with payments.

 3. Length of Credit History (15%)